-- ount, the number of data items, must match; - type, the type of the data, must match; - 3 to, must be the ID of the receiver. - from, must be the ID of the sender, or MPI_ANY_SOURCE. - tag, a message "tag" must match, or MPI_ANY_TAG. - comm, the name of the communicator, must match (for us, always MPI_COMM_WORLD).
+- 0 count, the number of data items, must match; - type, the type of the data, must match; - o to, must be the ID of the receiver. - § from, must be the ID of the sender, or MPI_ANY_SOURCE. - 5 tag, a message "tag" must match, or MPI_ANY_TAG. - comm, the name of the communicator, must match (for us, always MPI_COMM_WORLD).

-- Introduction

-- 2 Approximating an Integral
+- Approximating an Integral

 - MPI and Distributed Computing

 - An MPI Program for Integration

-- Coding Time!
+- Oding Time!

 - Run Time

-- The Send and Receive Commands
+- O The Send and Receive Commands

-- Approximating an Integral with Send and Receive
+- O Approximating an Integral with Send and Receive

+- The SATISFY Example

 - The Heat Equation

 - The Heat Program

 - Conclusion